 We’ve already marked this border in a previous lesson.
 Now it’s time to double-check its location and apply light tonal shades to differentiate these two planes of the head.

-That’s all for now. . . stay tuned for Part 9 coming soon to EE—I’ll show you how to achieve a likeness to your model, and how to finish your portrait in a realistic style.
+Click here for Part 9 of this series—I’ll show you how to achieve a likeness to your model, and how to finish your portrait in a realistic style.

 Portrait drawing expert Vladimir London is a published author and founder of the Drawing Academy, an online class for learning traditional drawing techniques from home—make sure to click through for full tutorials, drawing tips, and more!